X

 When you are selecting your new mobile VPN, you need to consider the following factors:

 • Simultaneous connections: If you're paying for a mobile VPN, you might want to use it across multiple devices, such as a desktop PC or laptop.
-We recommend you sign up for a plan with support for at least four to six devices.
+We recommend you sign up for a plan supporting at least four to six devices.

-• Contract length: You also need to decide how long you want a VPN for.
-If you opt for a two-year term you tend to secure the best prices, but there are monthly, six-month, and one-year options available.
+• Contract length: You also need to decide how long you want a VPN.
+A two-year term tends to secure the best prices, but monthly, six-month, and one-year options are available.
 After you've made a selection, you typically have a 30-day money-back guarantee.

-• Apps: When selecting a mobile VPN, you need to try it out first to ensure you like its accompanying iOS or Android app.
+• Apps: When selecting a mobile VPN, try it out first to ensure you like its accompanying iOS or Android app.
 Some VPNs, for example, have great desktop software but lack in the mobile app department, which may not be as intuitive or easy to use.

 How we test mobile VPNs